 Breast augmentation is a surgical procedure in which an implant is inserted to increase breast volume.
-Patients choose breast implants for a variety of reasons — to restore volume to the breasts after significant weight loss or breast feeding, or simply to enlarge naturally smaller breasts.
+Patients choose breast implants for a variety of reasons — to restore volume to the breasts after significant weight loss or breastfeeding, or simply to enlarge naturally smaller breasts.

 Whatever your reason for breast augmentation, you’re bound to have some questions.
-Below, you’ll find answers to some of common questions we’re asked about breast implants.
+Below, you’ll find answers to some of the common questions we’re asked about breast implants.
 Remember, if you have specific questions not addressed here, or if you would like to learn about the many options available to meet your particular needs, body and breasts, your best bet is to come in for a consultation with Dr. Deutsch.

 What size implant do I choose?